Skip to Main Content

 Wherever and however you choose to search, these tips will improve your results:

 • Add the name of a country, language group, state, region or city to the search box.
-This is because you want to find material that relates to Australian Aboriginal and Torres Strait Islander Peoples.
+This is because you want to find material that relates to Australian Aboriginal and Torres Strait Islander peoples.

 • Ask, Is this resource appropriate and respectful?
 The Indigenous Knowledges Attribution Toolkit (PDF, 27 pages) will help guide your critical evaluation.